Air Australia

-Strategic Airlines Pty Ltd, trading as Air Australia Airways, was an Australian airline flying domestic and international scheduled passenger flights.
+Air Australia was an Australian airline flying domestic and international scheduled passenger flights.
 Strategic Aviation, a sister company, flew air charter flights using the Air Australia fleet or other leased aircraft.
-Both companies had their head office in Hendra, a suburb of Brisbane.

 Air Australia halted all flights and was placed into voluntary administration on 17 February 2012, and into liquidation on 23 March 2012.

 History

-Founded in 1991 as an air freight broker and trading as Air Charter Logistics, Strategic Aviation Pty Ltd was established by executive director, Shaun Aisen.
+Founded in 1991 as an air freight broker and trading as Air Charter Logistics, Strategic Aviation Pty Ltd was founded by Shaun Aisen.
 The company specialised in the transportation of oversize or unique cargo, chartering flights on Antonov An-124s, Ilyushin IL-76s and Boeing 747 freighters.
 In 2002, Michael James joined the company as an executive director and equal shareholder.
-With a background at Ansett and air charter, James assisted the company to successfully bid for the Australian Defence Force Troop Lift Contract.
+With a background at Ansett and air charter, James assisted the company to successfully bid for an Australian Defence Force Troop Lift Contract.
 With this diversification, the trading name was dropped and the company rebranded as Strategic.